Things to do in Prešov region – 30 places to visit

 Near the border with Poland is the village of Červený Kláštor, which is the ideal starting point for your trips into the Pieniny National Park.

 The name of the village means Red Monastery and was established around the monastery from 14th century.
-The monastery with the adjacent church of St. Anton is the Slovak national monument and the whole village has become a popular center for tourism.
+The monastery with the adjacent church of St. Anton is the Slovak national monument and the whole village has become a popular centre for tourism.
 Monastery now houses a museum with rare art-historical monuments from the region.

 Červený Kláštor, Prešov region, Slovakia by Wiktor Baron